Marijuana and its active components, THC and CBD, exist in many forms and strengths and can affect people differently.

 How will you know if your marijuana use is a problem?

-People may not realize how their use may be impacting them.
-There are all sorts of ways this can happen, from missing deadlines to dealing with a chronic cough or memory problems, or facing failed attempts to cut down or stop using.
+People may not realize how their use may be affecting them.
+There are all sorts of ways this can happen—missing deadlines, dealing with a chronic cough, memory problems or facing failed attempts to cut down or stop using.

 If I want to talk to someone about this, where do I go?

-For support resources on campus, visit Wardenburg Health Services online.
+For support resources on campus, visit the Medical Services website.